Moscow Narodny Bank: Russian Empire

-Reorganization
+Revolution and reorganization

-The Moscow Narodny Bank was declared state property on the basis of the Decree of the All-Russian Central Executive Committee of December 14, 1917, on the nationalization of banks.
+Moscow Narodny Bank was declared state property on the basis of the Decree of the All-Russian Central Executive Committee of December 14, 1917, on the nationalization of banks.
 By the Decree of the People's Commissariat of Finance of December 2, 1918, the Moscow Narodny Bank was nationalized with its transformation into a special cooperative department of the People's Bank of the RSFSR.
-On October 18, 1919, the London subsidiary was reorganized into an independent bank Moscow Narodny Bank Limited acting in accordance with English Law.
+On October 18, 1919, the London subsidiary was reorganized into an independent bank also named Moscow Narodny Bank, acting in accordance with English Law.
 Moscow Narodny Bank was announced to be in public ownership under the decree of the All-Russian Central Executive Committee of December 14, 1917, on bank nationalization.

 Nationalization of Moscow Narodny Bank was executed by the Executive Order of the People's Finance Committee of December 2, 1918, whereupon the bank was reorganized into a special cooperative department of the Narodny Bank of the Russian Soviet Federative Socialist Republic.

+In 1919, due to disruption of relations with the parent company due to its nationalization in Russia, the London branch was incorporated as a British legal entity in order to protect it.
+The bank heads, Jean Bubnov and Konstantin Popov, submitted an application to register it as an English limited liability company, which was registered in London on October 18, 1919 as a company of England and Wales under number No.159752.

+After Bolshevik supporters organized by Leonid Krasin obtained BCEN-Eurobank in Paris as the first overseas Soviet bank, he, as head of the Centrosoyuz mission, which was formed on 24 February 1920 and was an attempt by the Bolshevik's Council of People's Commissars to break through the trade and political blockade of Bolshevist Russia by Western countries, travelled to London, met with British authorities beginning on 31 May 1920, and established a "Soviet House" or "Russia House" at 49 Moorgate in London, which was known as the All-Russian Cooperative Limited Liability Company "ARCOS" (ООО Всероссийское Кооперативное Общество, «АРКОС») and supported Bolshevik control of the Moscow Narodny Bank (London), which had formed in October 1919, through Centrosoyuz, as the next Soviet bank located overseas.
+(Note: From 1920 to 1923, Krasin was the People's Commissar for Foreign Trade from 1920 to 1923, the first plenipotentiary and trade representative in Great Britain from 1920 to 1925, and the first plenipotentiary and trade representative in France from 1924 to 1925.)

+The declared authorized capital stock of MNB is £250,000.
+Original shareholding structure: Moscow Narodny Bank Moscow, Centrosoyuz, Central Association of Flax Growers, Selskosoyuz and Zakupsbyt.

+The primary goal of the bank was financing of international trade of the Russian cooperative organizations with Britain and other countries.
+MNB became the first cooperative bank created as an international trade-support facility.